ryanwoconnor/faq.twin.villas/rusticretreat.md

 7. Can I walk down the road next door?
     * You are more than welcome to take a stroll down Sergio Franchi Drive.
 You will notice that the road comes to a natural point where the stonewalls end.
 This is where the public road ends, and the private estate begins.
 Please do not go onto the private estate.

+8. If I checkout early, can my trip price be reduced?
+    * No. Unfortunately at this time we cannot offer discounts for guests that checkout early.
+If you need to cancel your stay, please see the section related to our cancellation policy.

 {% include grill.html %}

 {% include noise.html %}